Lake Cargelligo, New South Wales: Transport

 The railway from Cootamundra to Wyalong was extended to Lake Cargelligo in 1917.
 The railway station opened as 'Cargelligo' in 1917 and was renamed 'Lake Cargelligo' in 1919.
 Rail-motor passenger services operated to the town until 1983.
 Since then the railway link has been used for cargo transport, especially for bulk grain which the surrounding farms cultivate.

 It also has a strong World War I background and ANZAC heritage.

 Mining

-Rich mineral deposites are found in the area around the township.
+Rich mineral deposits are found in the area around the township.
 Mines include: